MeisterQ/christmas_tree/README.md

 Add your WiFi name and password at line 42 and 43 of esp8266_weihnachtsbaum.ino

-Change the Topicnames at line 25-36 if you need to
+Change the Topicnames at line 25 - 36 if you need to.

+Change the IP-Adresses at line 45 - 48